 After nearly 10 years in New York City, Michael returned to Eagle Rock as the Director of Professional Development where he is currently employed.
 The Professional Development Center was created by American Honda Education Corporation to help transform high school education in the United States.
 Michael has made great strides in realizing that mission earning a 95 percent satisfaction rate from 300 clients served last year including the Big Picture Schools network, the Leadership High School Network in Albuquerque NM, and many individual schools participating in the Coalition of Essential Schools.
 He is an avid reader and passionate about the latest organizational development theories and facilitation practices.

-Michael advises the Consortium on effective adult learning practices, and his team from Eagle Rock helps the Consortium design and facilitate teacher- and principal convenings.
-This work currently focuses on supporting leaders from six innovative schools (Highline Big Picture, Summit (charter), Out of the Box Learning Studio (charter), Seattle Interagency, Life Prep Academy at Truman High School, and Rainier Prep Public Charter) to refine and scale best practices for developing in students the metacognitive attributes most linked to college persistence and other indicators of post-secondary success.
+Michael advises the Consortium on effective adult learning practices, and his team from Eagle Rock helps the Consortium design and facilitate teacher- and principal learning.
+This work currently focuses on supporting leaders in the first cohort of School Foundry through Dan Condon's co-design and facilitation of cohort convenings.

 Jay is the co-founder and CEO of Actively Learn, an immersive and collaborative digital reading platform.
 Jay’s experience spans several sectors with one common theme - using technology to solve important problems.
 Prior to launching Actively Learn, he worked at Microsoft as a Director of Bing Mobile strategy and business development, where he led a billion dollar search and commerce deal with Nokia.
 Previously, he improved systems and processes at a startup microfinance organization in Honduras, led manpower and process design as one of the first 25 members of the Transportation Security Administration, and helped launch a web content management startup.
 Jay received his MBA from Harvard Business School and a B.S. in Economics and Public Policy from Duke.